Silence and Spaces in Muriel Rukeyser's "The Speed of Darkness"

 Thank you very much.

-Spaces and Dreams in Muriel Rukeyser's "The Speed of Darkness"
+Silence and Spaces in Muriel Rukeyser's "The Speed of Darkness"

 00:55 - 01:16

 Thank you.
 It sounds peculiar when it's said that way, you know.
-It just means that I've been writing poems all along, and that sometimes there's been some prose or something--film, prose, whatever it is--
+It just means that I've been writing poems all along, and that sometimes there's been some prose or something--film, prose, whatever it is--that spills into the poem, that feeds into the poems.

 01:20 - 01:42